[Complete Guide] How to Clean Install macOS Ventura

 - MacBook Air: early 2018 and later models

 - MacBook Pro: 2017 and later models

 - Mac Mini: 2018 and later models

 - Mac Pro: 2019 and later models

-Now that you've cleaned up files you don't need, it's time to back up your Mac.
+Now that you've tidied up unnecessary files, it's time to back up your Mac.

-- Prepare a USB drive twice the size of the data to be backed up.
+- Prepare a USB drive with twice the size of the data to be backed up.